thrisharajkumar/thrisharajkumar/README.md

 # 👋 Hi there!
 I'm Thrisha Rajkumar

+I am currently pursuing a **Master of Science (MSc) in Data Science at the University of Bristol**, further advancing my expertise in Data Science, Analytics, and Statistical computing using R, AWS Cloud computing, Machine Learning, and Artificial Intelligence.

 Currently working on an **NIHR-funded stroke rehabilitation project** led by the University of Bristol in collaboration with the NHS.
 I’m co-designing an AI algorithm and developing a cross-platform **Flutter app** to personalise rehabilitation routines for stroke patients — working closely with clinicians and patients to ensure inclusive, real-world impact.
 My work spans **machine learning**, **ethical data collection**, and **app development**.

 ---